Week 1 NFL Picks: Season-Opening Betting Odds, Vegas Spreads and Projections

 With the Week 1 slate starting Thursday with an NFC powerhouse showdown between the Atlanta Falcons and Philadelphia Eagles, it's important for those teams to get off to a hot start—just like bettors.

 Those who want to dabble in NFL lines on a consistent basis have to hit the ground running and build a respectable bankroll, hopefully using the gains in Week 1 to ride a wave.

 There are plenty of holes to poke in lines during the first week of the season and capitalize on because while oddsmakers are oddsmakers for a reason, they're also starting the season anew and far from perfect.

-Such a theme in mind, the volatile Week 1 featuring everyone adjusting as developments unfold makes for some great early-week scenarios for bettors.
+With such a theme in mind, the volatile Week 1 featuring everyone adjusting as developments unfold makes for some great early-week scenarios for bettors.

 Week 1 NFL Odds